After the excitement of a first solo and the tremendous satisfaction of passing the PPL flight test, the sky opens to the next level.

 MEIR and SEIR

 MEIR stands for Multi-Engine Instrument rating and is essential for pilots intending to continue as a commercial pilot for an airline.
-Training is conducted in either our Partenavia P68c or our Piper Seneca PA34-200T.
+Training is conducted in our Partenavia P68c.
 SEIR stands for Single-Engine Instrument Rating and is a great qualification for PPL holders wanting to go further with their licence or for CPL holders to use as a stepping stone to MEIR.
 It should be noted that SEIR in not a requirement for MEIR.

 - PPL or CPL